httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 # Server Requirements {#sane-profile}

-This section describes the syntax and semantics of a well-behaved profile of the Cookie and Set-Cookie headers.
+This section describes the syntax and semantics of a well-behaved profile of the Cookie and Set-Cookie header fields.

 ## Set-Cookie {#sane-set-cookie}

-The Set-Cookie HTTP response header is used to send cookies from the server to the user agent.
+The Set-Cookie HTTP response header field is used to send cookies from the server to the user agent.

 ### Syntax {#abnf-syntax}

-Informally, the Set-Cookie response header contains a cookie, which begins with a name-value-pair, followed by zero or more attribute-value pairs.
-Servers SHOULD NOT send Set-Cookie headers that fail to conform to the following
+Informally, the Set-Cookie response header field contains a cookie, which begins with a name-value-pair, followed by zero or more attribute-value pairs.
+Servers SHOULD NOT send Set-Cookie header fields that fail to conform to the following
 grammar:

 ~~~ abnf